drkvogel/bb-quizzes/matrix/matrix.md

 are pages/screens fixed? why the data matrices? or as many as you can do in 2 minutes - up to 18? work out how to display part of css icon

+>manipulating CSS in javascript can be considered poor practice.
+Consider add/remove/toggling classes. – Austin Aug 5 '15 at 18:06

+>Please add a non-JQuery alternative to the answer.
+So many new developers think that jQuery *is* Javascript